Toledo Walleye: Toledo Walleye (2009)

+Toledo Walleye (2020-present)

 Due to the COVID-19 pandemic, the Walleye voluntarily suspended operations for the 2020–21 season.
 Coming back from the voluntary suspension, the Walleye would go on to win the Brabham Cup in the 2021–22 season, finishing with the league's best points % with.708, the only team above .700%.
 They would then go on to win in comeback fashion the first series of the 2022 Kelly Cup playoffs, 4–3.
 They then went on to sweep Wheeling and best Utah in 5 games after losing Game 1.
 The Walleye would go on to lose the Kelly Cup Finals to the Florida Everblades.

+The following 3 seasons, the Walleye won the regular season division title twice, while making it as far as the conference finals each postseason, losing to Idaho and Kansas City, respectively, in 2023 and 2024 in the conference finals, and then losing in 2025 in the Kelly Cup Final to the Trois-Rivieres Lions 4 games to 1.
+In 2025-26, Toledo fell to rival Fort Wayne 4 games to 2 in the Central Division finals, having also come up short to Fort Wayne for the regular-season division title that season.

 Mascots

 On July 27, 2009, the Walleye introduced Spike, their costumed mascot at a Toledo Mud Hens baseball game.
 Spike is a yellow anthropomorphic walleye, adorned with a white Walleyes jersey, blue gloves, helmet and shoes and a gap tooth smile.
 Spike's nemesis is Cat Trick, a fuzzy blue cat, with a fishing vest and bright yellow boots.
 The two like to take cheap shots at each other during games.